Rancho San Geronimo (Cacho): History

+In 1839, military officer Rafael Cacho began living on land in the San Geronimo Valley.
+Five years later, in 1844, Governor Manuel Micheltorena granted the land to Cacho.

-In 1844, Rafael Cacho, a military officer, was granted Rancho San Geronimo in the San Geronimo Valley, where he had been living since 1839.
-In 1846, Cacho sold Rancho San Geronimo to Joseph Warren Revere, a leader of the American invasion of Alta California wherein land was taken from native Californios.
+In 1846, Cacho sold Rancho San Geronimo to Joseph Warren Revere, a leader of the American invasion of Alta California, after which Americans seized lands from Californios.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho San Geronimo was filed with the Public Land Commission in 1852, and the grant was patented to Joseph Warren Revere in 1860.

 Circa 1849, Joseph Warren Revere invited Price to his San Geronimo ranch.
 Price was impressed with Revere's management of the land and the profit it accrued.
 On December 28, 1849, Price paid Revere $7,500 to purchase half the land, with $2,500 up front (the deadline for the remaining expenses being January 1, 1851).
 The two would split the profits of timber exports from the property.

+In 1850, Revere left California for Mexico, and he sold a part of Rancho San Geronimo to Rodman M. Price.

 On August 6.
 1851, Price bought the remainder of Revere's property for $8,000.
-Revere moved to Morristown, New Jersey the following year.
+Revere moved to Morristown, New Jersey the following year, where he constructed his Gothic Revival estate, The Willows.

-In 1850, Revere left California for Mexico, and he sold a part of Rancho San Geronimo to Rodman M. Price.
 In 1851, Price returned to New Jersey, where he was elected to Congress and later elected Governor, and hired Lorenzo E. White to manage the rancho until 1855.

-M. Hall McAllister, renowned San Francisco attorney and orator, bought the another part of Rancho San Geronimo in 1854.
+M. Hall McAllister, renowned San Francisco attorney and orator, bought another part of Rancho San Geronimo in 1854.
 Samuel Cutler Ward and his two cousins M. Hall McAllister (1826–1888) and Ward McAllister (1827–1895) joined the gold rush in 1849.
 Six months after his arrival in San Francisco, he returned to New York City with a newly acquired fortune.
 There he met financial failure, and returned to California in 1851, where he remained for the next five years.

 In 1846, Adolph Mailliard (1819–1896) married Annie Eliza Ward (1824–1895), sister of Samuel Ward and of Julia Ward Howe.
 Mailliard came to California in 1868 and bought Rancho San Geronimo.
 The Mailliard family owned the property until the 1910s.